rsmitawa/BigMart-PCA-Analysis/README.md

 ## Results

-The final predictions are saved in "Final_Sales.csv".
+The final predictions are saved in "Predictions.csv".

-## Future Improvements

-- Experiment with other machine learning algorithms
-- Perform cross-validation for more robust model evaluation
-- Explore feature importance based on PCA loadings
-- Consider adding more visualizations of the data and results

 ---